OrdinaryMagician/Stuff/README.md

 * mkwall: A program I use on a daily basis to set my wallpaper on every Linux machine.
 * osnorm: Experiment for generating object-space normals from an .obj model.
+* pframes: Short utility for automating long FrameIndex lists for MODELDEF.
 * schange: Program used along with mkwall to update the wallpaper on screen geometry changes.
 * skse_cosave: Experiment for dumping information in SKSE co-saves.